microchip-pic-avr-examples/dspic33ck-dac-dma-sinewave/README.md

 ![Curiosity Board Pin](images/Curiosity.png)

-A 100 Hz sinewave will be present:
+A 100 Hz sine wave will be present:

 ![Sine Wave reading on an oscilloscope](images/SineWaveReading.png)

-## PWM requested frequency explaination
+## PWM Timer requested frequency explaination

-Every SCCP1 event (being used as the DMA trigger to update the DAC value) occurs on every falling edge of the PWM (since PWM utilizes the SCCP1 timer compare).
-The frequency we select for the PWM in Hz represents the number of SCCP1 events per second.
+Every SCCP1 event (being used as the DMA trigger to update the DAC value) occurs on every falling edge of the PWM Timer (since triggers the SCCP1 output compare event).
+The frequency we select in the PWM driver in Hz represents the number of SCCP1 events per second.
 Since the sine lookup table is defined, the SCCP1 event needs to occur 256 times per 1 Hz of the expected output to represent the Correct period.
 This boils down to a multiplication problem:

 PWM Frequency (Hz) = Points Length (Sine wave table Length) * Required Output Frequency (Hz)